Nearly Optimal Latent State Decoding in Block MDPs: Introduction

-\begin{itemize} \item[(a)] We present lower bounds on the number of observed episodes required to infer $\epsilon$-optimal policies or more precisely to ensure that $\Delta({\cal R})\le \epsilon$.
+(a) We present lower bounds on the number of observed episodes required to infer $\epsilon$-optimal policies or more precisely to ensure that $\Delta({\cal R})\le \epsilon$.
+These lower bounds hold even if the data can be collected in an adaptive manner.
 In the {\it minimax} setting where ${\cal R}$ contains all possible bounded reward functions, this sample complexity lower bound is $TH=\Omega({n\over \epsilon^2})$.
 In the {\it reward-specific} setting where ${\cal R}$ reduces to a single function $r$, the lower bound becomes $TH=\Omega(n\log ({1\over \epsilon})+{1\over \epsilon^2})$ (the first term corresponds to the data required to learn the block structure accurately, and the second term to the data required to learn an $\epsilon$-optimal policy given the block structure).
-These lower bounds quantify the gains achieved when exploiting the block structure: in the minimax and reward-specific settings, without any structure, these bounds would be $\Omega({n^2\over \epsilon^2})$ and $\Omega({n\over \epsilon^2})$, respectively. \item[(b)] We study the performance of RL algorithms built upon our structure estimation algorithm, and show that these algorithms learn $\epsilon$-optimal policies at the fastest rate possible.
-More precisely, when $\epsilon=o(1)$ (as $n$ grows large), their sample complexities match (up to logarithmic factors) our lower bounds in the minimax and reward-specific settings. \end{itemize}
+These lower bounds quantify the gains achieved when exploiting the block structure: in the minimax and reward-specific settings, without any structure, these bounds would be $\Omega({n^2\over \epsilon^2})$ and $\Omega({n\over \epsilon^2})$, respectively.